TanzilaMokashi/MyDailyWork/README.md

 # MyDailyWork
-Created GUI Based Calculator using Python
+TASK 1: Created GUI Based Calculator using Python
+TASK 2: Developed a To-Do-List using Python